E. L. James: Career

 James says the idea for the Fifty Shades trilogy began as a response to the vampire novel series Twilight.
 In late 2008, James saw the movie Twilight, and then became intensely absorbed with the novels that the movie was based on.
-She read the novels several times over in a period of a few days, and then, for the first time in her life, sat down to write a book: basically a sequel to the Twilight novels.
+She read the novels several times over in a period of a few days and then set out to write a sequel to the books.
 Between January and August 2009, she wrote two such books in quick succession.
 She says she then discovered the phenomenon of fan fiction, and this inspired her to publish her novels as Kindle books under the pen name "Snowqueens Icedragon".
 Beginning in August 2009, she then began to write the Fifty Shades books.

 James has spoken of her shock at the success of the books.
-"The explosion of interest has taken me completely by surprise" she said.
+"The explosion of interest has taken me completely by surprise", she said.
 James has described the Fifty Shades trilogy as "my midlife crisis, writ large.
 All my fantasies in there, and that's it."
 She did not start to write until January 2009, as she revealed while still active on FanFiction.Net: "I started writing in January 2009 after I finished the Twilight saga, and I haven't stopped since.
 I discovered Fan Fiction in August 2009.
 Since then I have written my two fics and plan on doing at least one more.
 After that ... who knows?"

-In August 2013, James topped the Forbes' list of the highest-earning authors due to her book sales with earnings of $95m which included $5m for the film rights to Fifty Shades of Grey.
-On 1 June 2015 James announced the upcoming release of Grey: Fifty Shades of Grey as Told by Christian, which was released into stores on 18 June 2015.
-Darker: Fifty Shades Darker as Told by Christian was released 28 November 2017.
+In August 2013, James topped the Forbes' list of the highest-earning authors due to her book sales with earnings of US$95 million which included US$5 million for the film rights to Fifty Shades of Grey.

+Personal life

+James married Niall Leonard, a novelist and screenwriter from Northern Ireland, in 1987.
+They have two sons.
+As of 2012, they live in Brentford, West London.